bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

   in the system.

 Addition or modification of users sends an email notification to the user in question if email sending is enabled on your Django server.
+The emails can be previewed in corresponding forms.

 Modifying Members
 -----------------